Shop Now

 Dog Poop Colora multicolored infographic that indicates what different colors of dog poops mean - unhealthy dog poop chart

 Dog poop is usually a chocolaty shade of brown.
-When the digestive system is working well, the gallbladder releases bile, which helps break down the food, and in that bile, there is a pigment called bilirubin, which changes the color of the stool.
+When the digestive system is working well, the gallbladder releases bile, which helps break down the food, and in that bile, there is a pigment called bilirubin, which changes the colour of the stool.
 Things like diet, hydration, and dye in certain foods can slightly alter the colour, but not too much!
-The more colorfuul the poo though, the worse it could be.
+The more colourful the poo though, the worse it could be.
 Here’s a colour key to get an idea of what could be wrong:

 Brown Dog Poo